dbat/truncate/README.md

         filename: file to be processed, will be created if not exist.

-        size: target size (except for special value: -1). size value -1 means up to end of file, excl. skipsize if any (eg. if originalsize=1000GB and skip=100GB, -1 means 900GB).
+        size: target size (intended size).
+              If positive, means final size, regardless of skipsize value.

+              If negative, means counted from the end of file, and excluded (minus) skipsize.
+Example, given targetsize= -10g if original size is 100GB, targetsize calculated to: 90GB.
               This special value should be followed by skip value.
+              If also given skipsize= 3gb, the targetsize become: 87GB.

         skip (optional): skip/discard bytes from beginning (default = 0).
-              skip value must be positive, negative value counted as 0.
+                skip value must be positive

         size and skip may be suffixed by K/M/G/T(B), case insensitive.
-        Trailing B (bytes), if any, will be simply ignored.

         Important:
         skipsize might slowed down operation significantly, especially